Guidance Aligns with the Golf Industry-Wide BACK2GOLF OPERATIONAL PLAYBOOK

 - Have one person walk with every group who is dedicated to raking bunkers for the group.
 This individual would be the only person who uses the bunker rake.

-- Leave all rakes on the course and provide every player with a container of cleansing wipes that would be used to disinfect the rake prior to and after each use, or alternatively, have players sanitize their hands after touching a bunker rake and before touching anything else (such as their golf club, bag or face).
+- Leave all rakes on the course and provide every player with liquid sanitizer or cleansing wipes that would be used to disinfect the rake prior to and after each use, or alternatively, have players sanitize their hands after touching a bunker rake and before touching anything else (such as their golf club, bag or face).

 - If a committee takes any of the above actions, it is at the discretion of the committee whether scores would be acceptable for handicap purposes.